liangyuwang/zo2/README.md

 ## ⚙️ Installation

+We offer two installation options, and you only need to use one of them to install ZO2:

 * To experiment with our examples, tutorials, or tests, follow these steps to set up the ZO2 environment:
   ```shell
   git clone https://github.com/liangyuwang/zo2.git